 What then is the role that we, as Baha’is, play in achieving this vision of unity?

-In the Ridvan message, the House talks about the duty of the individual to engage in consultation with humility and detachment, the importance of nurturing and encouragement on the part of the Baha’is institutions and the whole-hearted involvement of Baha’i communities within the plans drawn up by the institutions.
+In the 2012 Ridvan message, the House talks about three things: first, the duty of the individual to engage in consultation with humility and detachment; second, the importance of nurturing and encouragement on the part of the Baha’is institutions; and third, the whole-hearted involvement of Baha’i communities within the plans drawn up by the institutions.
+The Universal House of Justice also says the following:

 So it becomes apparent that the individual who wishes to exercise self-expression responsibly participates thoughtfully in consultation devoted to the common good and spurns the temptation to insist on personal opinion; a Baha’i institution, appreciating the need for coordinated action channelled toward fruitful ends, aims not to control but to nurture and encourage; the community that is to take charge of its own development recognizes an invaluable asset in the unity afforded through whole-hearted engagement in the plans devised by the institutions.
 Under the influence of Baha’u’llah’s Revelation, the relationships among these three are being endowed with new warmth, new life; in aggregate, they constitute a matrix within which a world spiritual civilization, bearing the imprint of divine inspiration, gradually matures.